 As compared to 100-70-03, Power Ductile™ has improved tensile strength, yield strength, elongation, and hardness.
-It is superior in every way to the standard ductile iron.
+It is superior in every way to the standard ductile iron for cylinder sleeves.

 Drag Racers, Tractor Pullers, and anyone else operating under extreme, high horsepower conditions stand to benefit by switching to Power Ductile for their cylinder sleeve needs.
 We highly recommend it!.

 Virtually Any Material

 Having your own foundry has its advantages.
 We can cast virtually any ferrous material that you can find in the ASTM manuals or dream up yourself (but try not to get carried away).
 As a result, our cylinder liners are always the highest quality available anywhere.
 You can view a simple breakdown of some of our more common material here (pdf).

 Why Use Ductile Iron Cylinder Sleeves

 Ductile Iron is a specific type of cast iron which has an addition of magnesium to it to make the graphite in it nodular.
 You can think of the graphite as little globes instead of the flake structure that is typical with your regular gray iron.

 The nodules strengthen the material in a couple of ways.
 They add to the tensile strength of the iron and they also increase its impact resistance.
 Ductile iron also has an elongation factor in it that allows the material to “flex” somewhat inside the bore.
 This is the “bend but don’t break” advantage of ductile iron over cast iron.

 Ductile iron engine cylinder sleeves are the standard in the high-performance engine world, for engine builders that are producing high horsepower and highly boosted engines that are generating a lot of torque.